calaldees/teacherEducation/teacherEducation/demo_primm_ask.md

 * Summary
-    * What steps/questions/process so we take to _reverse engineer_ code?
+    1. What steps/questions/process do we take to _reverse engineer_ code?
-    * What were the two new skills we learnt?
+    2. What were the two new skills we learnt?
         * What is `breakpoint()`?
         * What is DryRun?
-    * What key terms have we covered?
+    3. What key terms have we covered?
+        * what does that mean?
-    * What are we going to do next lesson?
+    4. What are we going to do next lesson?
+    5. MetaCognition
+        * What was hard this lesson?
+How will you do things differently next lesson?

 <details>